graphql-python/gql/docs/advanced/dsl_module.rst

     human_fragment.select(ds.Human.homePlanet)

-Once your fragment is defined, to use it you should:
+Once your inline fragment is defined, to use it you should:

 * select it as a field somewhere in your query::